cosmos/cosmos-sdk/docs/gaia/delegator-guide-cli.md

 // example: gaiacli config node https://77.87.106.33:26657
 ```

-If you run your own full-node, just use `localhost` as the address.
+If you run your own full-node, just use `tcp://localhost:26657` as the address.

 Then, let us set the default value of the `--trust-node` flag: